Ronchy2000/Xidian-LaTeX-Template-for-macOS/README_EN.md

 👉 **[Windows User Guide](./WINDOWS_README.md)**

-> The Windows version does not require fonts from the `Font` directory, nor does it need MacTeX configuration.
+> The Windows package already bundles the `Font/` assets, so you can unzip and compile directly with no extra font installation or MacTeX setup.

 ---

 ## 🚀 Quick Start (macOS)

-### Step 1: Install Fonts
+### Step 1: Fonts (Already Bundled)

-macOS system fonts differ from Windows versions, which can cause inconsistent typesetting.
+The template uses `font-type = file` to load Windows-style Song/Hei/Kai fonts directly from the `Font/` directory, so **no manual font installation is required on macOS**.

-**Action**: Follow [Font/Readme.md](./Font/Readme.md) to install Windows-style Song/Hei/Kai fonts.
+If you need these fonts at the system level (e.g., for Pages/Word), follow [Font/Readme.md](./Font/Readme.md) for optional installation instructions.

-> 💡 Fonts take effect immediately after installation, no system restart required.
+> 💡 The fonts are provided for thesis typesetting tests only—please respect the copyright notice in [Font/Readme.md](./Font/Readme.md).

 ---